Safeguarding talented and elite athletes

 Mental health and wellbeing

-Children and young people can experience a wide range of mental health issues for many different reasons.
-Sport and staying active can have a positive influence on mental health and wellbeing.
+Although sport and staying active can have a positive influence on mental health and wellbeing, children and young people can experience a wide range of mental health issues for many different reasons.

-However, there are some unique stressors within sport that can have a negative influence, particularly given the additional pressure when competing at the elite and high-performance level.
+There are some unique stressors within sport that can have a negative influence, particularly given the additional physical and mental pressures when competing at the high-performance level.

 Loneliness

-There are certain factors within sport, particularly elite sport, that can leave a young athlete feeling isolated and lonely.
+There are certain factors within sport, particularly high-performance sport, that can leave a young person feeling isolated and lonely.

-Training in sport at an elite level requires a huge time commitment, which can result in time being taken away from other areas of life.
+Training in high-performance sport requires a huge time commitment, which can result in time being taken away from other areas of life.
 This can mean that young elite athletes have limited time for socialising with friends or family outside of their sport.

-In addition to this, young athletes may feel that they need to mature quickly, as they are spending a lot of time interacting within the 'adult world' of the elite and high-performance competitions and training, and having to manage the media.
+In addition to this, young people may feel that they need to mature quickly, as they are spending a lot of time interacting within the 'adult world' of high-performance competitions and training and having to manage the media.
 This can make them feel isolated from peers their own age.
 Research indicates that those who are lonelier and more isolated can be more vulnerable to abuse and exploitation.

 Anxiety